 Usually these guys were not of caucasian skin tone, and wanted to see examples of SMP on other guys of the same ethnicity as them.

-Its a perfectly sensible request, after all if you’re of Oriental descent (for example), why wouldn’t you want to see SMP on other Chinese, Thai or Japanese guys?
+Its a perfectly sensible request, after all if you’re of Oriental descent, why wouldn’t you want to see SMP on other Chinese, Thai or Japanese guys?
 After all, that’s the only way to get the most accurate idea of how SMP would look on you.